thomasWeise/moptipyapps/README.md

 and so on.
 The length of the tour can be computed by summing up the distances from the `k`-th city to the `k+1`-st city, for `k` in `0..n_cities-2` and then adding the distance from the last city to the first city.

-We use the TSP instances from [TSPLib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/), the maybe most important benchmark set for the TSP.
+We use the TSP instances from [TSPLib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95), the maybe most important benchmark set for the TSP.
 110 of these instances are included as resources in this package.

 *Examples:*
 - [apply a randomized local search to one TSP instance](https://thomasweise.github.io/moptipyapps/examples/tsp_rls_py.html)
 - [apply a some FFA-based algorithms to one TSP instance](https://thomasweise.github.io/moptipyapps/examples/tsp_special_algorithms_py.html)

-Important work on this code has been contributed by Mr. Tianyu LIANG (梁天宇), <liangty@stu.hfuu.edu.cn> a Master's student at the Institute of Applied Optimization (应用优化研究所) of the School of Artificial Intelligence and Big Data (人工智能与大数据学院) at Hefei  University (合肥学院) in Hefei, Anhui, China (中国安徽省合肥市) under the supervision of Prof. Dr. Thomas Weise (汤卫思教授).
+Important work on this code has been contributed by Mr. Tianyu Liang (梁天宇) during his time as Master's student at the School of Artificial Intelligence and Big Data (人工智能与大数据学院) at Hefei University (合肥学院) in Hefei, Anhui, China (中国安徽省合肥市) under the supervision of Prof. Dr. Thomas Weise (汤卫思教授), who then refined the implementations.

 The Traveling Tournament Problem ([TTP](#34-the-traveling-tournament-problem-ttp)) is related to the TTP.